Range and Distribution

 To prevent conflicts with black bears each spring (April 1-October 1):

 - Bring in your bird feeders, rake up and dispose of any seed left on the ground, and store unused seed inside.
-If you want to continue to feed birds in the spring and summer consider using an electrified mat.
+If you want to continue to feed birds in the spring and summer consider using an electrified mat (MS Word).

 - Bring trash to the curb on the morning of trash pickup or use a certified bear resistant container.

 - Keep dumpster lids closed and do not allow dumpster to overflow.
-In areas experiencing bear problems consider storing dumpsters in a secure building or behind electric fencing.
+In areas experiencing bear problems consider storing dumpsters in a secure building or behind electric fencing (MS Word).

 - Clean your grills and empty the grease cup after each use.
 Do not discard grease on the ground.
 Burn-off any food residue, clean blood and grease dripping, and discard food wrappers.

 Each year, primarily in the spring and early summer, the Department receives numerous calls from homeowners when bears have destroyed bird feeders or disturbed garbage.
 Most conflicts with bears can be prevented by removing common food attractants around homes.
 To learn more about preventing bear conflicts in back yards, while camping, hiking, see Living with Black Bears.

 Research and Monitoring Program